department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.note-notes.md

 #### TODO

 - discharge summary may have a `period`.
 This has not been seen in sample fhir output yet.
-- `timestamp` must to go into `.content.attachment.creation` because sometimes it is just a date without time
+- `timestamp` must to go into `.content.attachment.creation` because sometimes it is just a date without time [see mock example 3](https://github.com/department-of-veterans-affairs/mhv-fhir-phr-mapping/blob/main/mocks/note3.xml)
 - if `timestamp` is missing the time (just a date) then populate `.date` with `procTimestamp` **MHV-54034**
 - The current/historic list could be used to place the current id on entries with the given identifier, these entries can be then marked as conditional update.
 Where as today it is a conditional update based on a lookup on the .identifier.
 This will improve the performance of the HAPI server as it will remove an indirect lookup.
 We can also know which entries are NEW, so we can mark them as create. **MHV-54038**